unawaz1996/BITHub-preprocessing/README.md

   * [Determining drivers of variation](#determining-drivers-of-variation)
   * [Normalization](#normalization)

 # Datasets

-All scripts for pre-processing data are in the `R/preprocess` folder.
-Please read the [`R/preprocess/README.md`](https://github.com/VoineaguLabUNSW/BITHub/blob/master/R/preprocess/README.md) for more information on how to use the script to pre-process files.
+All scripts for pre-processing data are loading in this Github repository.
+In order to use the code for preprocessing, please check the workflowR document:
+The `analysis/` subfolder within this project contains detailed code for each step of the preprocessing and analysis for files for BITHub, including code for the analysis for the thesis chapter.

 ## Data collection